 Corsica is a dream travel destination for anyone seeking beautiful nature, time-tested rich culture and delicious cuisine.
-It stands out as a fascinating place where each day is filled with thrilling adventures that leave visitors enchanted and longing to return.
+It stands out as a fascinating place where each day is filled with thrilling adventures that will leave you enchanted and longing to return.

 However, holidaymakers often make common mistakes that may hinder their experience on this charming Mediterranean island, leading to missed opportunities and frustration.